ufo-kit/tomoperf/README.md

 ## About

-The `run` script executes commands described in *runner* specifications which are found in the `runners/` subdirectory and measures the run time.
+The `perf` script executes commands described in *runner* specifications which are found in the `runners/` subdirectory and measures the run time.
 For further analysis, the runner name, parameters and the run time are saved in a CSV file.
-The `run` script works like the Git binary and features two commands `run` and `list` at the moment.
+The `perf` script works like the Git binary and features two commands `perf` and `list` at the moment.
 To list all known runners call

-    $ ./run list
+    $ ./perf list

 and to run all runners call

-    $ ./run run
+    $ ./perf run

 To run a specific runner use

-    $ ./run run --name foo
+    $ ./perf run --name foo

-and to see more output pass the `--verbose` flag to the `run` script.
+and to see more output pass the `--verbose` flag to the `perf` script.

 ### Runner specification